Ron Hines DVM PhD

 How Can I help Prevent My Dog From Catching Babesiosis?

 The secret of keeping your dog free of babesia and all other tick-transmitted diseases is effective tick control and tick exposure prevention.
 It can be done.
 Ticks do not come hat-in-hand a calling.
 Once they drop off a babesia-infected animal, they rarely if ever journey more than a 8-foot radius from where they first fell.
 What they do do is climb surrounding vegetation and patiently wait for another host animal to pass by (“questing”).
 The brown dog tick is a common carrier of babesiosis and other tick-borne diseases.
 Generally, your dog will be exposed to them through visiting an area that many poorly-maintained dogs, wildlife or feral animals frequent: parks, dog parks, wooded trails, poorly maintained boarding kennels.
-If you must bring your pets to those sort of areas, apply a Permethrin/ Pyriproxyfen containing product similar to K9Advantix® II or an amitraz-containing tick collar such as Preventic® These products repel other woodland ticks that are also a threat to your dog and to you.
-American dog ticks and Lone Star ticks are the most aggressive in seeking out a new host through the C02, vibrations and heat that pets emit; but these products are effective in repelling them as well.
+If you must bring your pets to those sort of areas, apply a Permethrin/ Pyriproxyfen containing product similar to K9Advantix® II or an amitraz-containing tick collar such as Preventic®, deltamethrin (Salvo™) or the newer isoxazoline collars.
+These products repel most woodland ticks that are also a threat to your dog and to you.
+American dog ticks and Lone Star ticks are the most aggressive in seeking out a new host through the C02, vibrations and heat that dogs and their owners emit; but these products are effective in repelling them as well.

 Check your dog and yourself daily for ticks and remove them.
 Be sure to look in their ears and between their toes.
 Expand the diagram of the tick above to see the proper way to grasp a tick.
 Be particularly thorough in brushing and combing if your dog has been in high weeds or brush.
 Consider shearing long-coated breeds.